NetickNetworking/NetickDocumentation/articles/networked-state.md

 public Vector3          Velocity { get; set; }

 [Networked]
-public Angle            Pitch    { get; set; } // This is a helper struct that represents an angle in degrees, which automatically wraps to [0, 360) range.
+public Angle            Pitch    { get; set; } // `Angle` is a helper struct that represents an angle in degrees, which automatically wraps to [0, 360) range.
 This type supports automatic interpolation.

 [Networked]
 public int              Ammo     { get; set; }